iansu/talks/talks/zero-dependency-clis/slides-v3.md

 - I work on a number of CLI apps as a part of my job and use them daily
 - I just really like CLI apps
-  - They're fun to build and the terminal is a challenging, somewhat constrained, environment
+  - They're fun to build
+  - The terminal is a challenging and constrained environment
   - Serious 80s vibes
 - The things I'm talking about here don't just apply to CLI apps
-- There are other types of apps that have similar constraints and I'll talk about some of them a bit more later
+- There are other types of apps that have similar constraints
   - Serverless functions
   - Shell scripts
   - GitHub Actions